jngoh24/askadam_nba/README.md

 Vector Database (Azure Embeddings) for semantic search

 ## Future Improvements
-- Working to get this model stood up as an app or on a dedicated website
 - Additional data can be implement: player data, fan data, sponsorship data, etc.